valancej/documentation/_general/integrations/pagerduty.md

 First, you will need to add your PagerDuty API token to your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you encrypt and include in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 You will need to provide this API token in your request headers.
-The [PagerDuty documentation](https://v2.developer.pagerduty.com/docs/authentication) provided language-specific examples for this authentication.
+The [PagerDuty authentication documentation](https://v2.developer.pagerduty.com/docs/authentication) provided language-specific examples for this authentication.

 ### Sending Events